 The purpose of a corporate video is to sell a product, service or an idea.

 Anyone can create a video today just like anyone can write an ad or design a brochure.
 Knowing how to craft a video that communicates an important message that resonates with your target audience – that’s what’s valuable and that’s what businesses should be paying for when they engage a video production company.
 Are you getting full value for your investment in corporate video?

 A bad video is more than just a waste of time and money, it can have a negative effect on your brand.
-If you didn’t take the time or spend the money to make a good video that contains a smart message then you’re hurting your business.
+If you didn’t take the time, or spend the money, or you simply didn’t know the difference between good and bad video then you’re hurting your business.
 Even if the rest of your marketing activity is decent, the weakest link in your marketing is usually the one that causes customers to flee.

 A decent video will be ignored by most and quickly forgotten.
-It may not necessarily cause you harm but the time and money that went into creating the video will have been wasted.
+It may not necessarily cause you brand harm, but the time and money that went into creating the video will have been wasted.

 Most businesses create average videos just like most business produce average products and services.
 The illusory superiority bias will have us believing that our corporate video is ‘pretty good’ just like we all deeply believe that we are smarter, better looking, and more generous that the average person.

 Most corporate videos don’t stand out in any meaningful way.
-They are typically derivative and often sound and look like everything else out on the market.
+They are often derivative and they tend to look and feel like everything else out on the market.
 Average videos still get watched and some can even communicate important ideas but they are unlikely to move the dial to any significant degree.

 Depending where your customer is on the buying cycle the purpose of your video might just be awareness – which represents the purpose of 90% of television commercials: to sell an idea about your product (/service) so that the viewer connects on some emotional level with the commercial and forms an opinion about the brand because of the commercial.
 If the viewer doesn’t connect with the commercial or if the connection to the brand is tenuous then the ‘idea’ of that video is lost… and so is your investment.

-While television commercials still command the largest budgets the vast majority of corporate videos today are delivered on the web – on the clients website or through a social media channel.
-The majority of these different types of business videos are targeted at customers further along the buying cycle who are either in search or decision making modes.
+While television commercials still command the largest budgets, the vast majority of corporate videos today are delivered on the web – on client websites or through a social media channel.
+The majority of these different types of business videos are targeted at customers further along the buying cycle who are either in ‘search’ or ‘decision making’ modes.

 What about content marketing, how does that fit into the ‘selling first’ paradigm?
 Make no mistake, when you launch a content marketing initiative you are selling.
 You are selling the idea that your company is knowledgable about a specific topic and that you are willing and eager to share your knowledge and expertise.
 The better you are at selling that idea, the more value your brand has to customers and prospects.